Private Internet Access Review 2020

 Payment Methods: Bitcoin and Much More

 The VPN currently accepts payments via Credit Cards, Bitcoin, Bitcoin Cash, PayPal, Amazon, Ripple, Amazon Pay, and Mint.
 While most VPN providers take the high road when it comes to accepting cryptocurrencies, this VPN goes all in.

-The company has a shady reputation for engaging in questionable practices in the past (such as hiding malware in their advertisement tools).
+The company has a shady reputation for engaging in questionable practices in the past (such as hiding malware in its advertisement tools).

-Therefore, the jurisdiction and company history are factors that do not go in favor of PIA.
+Therefore, jurisdiction and company history are factors that do not go in favor of PIA.

 Private Internet Access Trustpilot Rating

 PIA has a good reputation on Trustpilot.
 The provider has a rating of 4.0/5.0 with 5,400 user reviews.
 63% of the users have rated the service excellent.